Can you recycle shredded paper?

 9. Pay stubs, including items with employee identification numbers

-10. Pre-approved credit card applications
+10. Pre-approved credit card applications - check if they have any personal information

 Ways to reuse shredded paper